Cyrus Christie: Fulham

 On 31 January 2018, Christie joined Championship side Fulham for an undisclosed fee.
 He made his debut for Fulham in a 1–1 draw at Bristol City on 21 February 2018.
 At the end of the season, Fulham were promoted to the Premier League.

 Christie scored his first goal for Fulham in an EFL Cup tie against Millwall on 25 September 2018.

 In August 2019, Christie accused a Fulham fan of assaulting his sister and the fan's wife of using racist language at the club's opening game of the season, a 1–0 loss at Barnsley.

+On 18 September 2020, Christie joined Nottingham Forest on a season-long loan.
+He made 44 league appearances for the club across the 2020–21 season.

 On 13 January 2022, Christie joined EFL Championship side Swansea City on loan for the remainder of the 2021–22 season.
 He scored his first goal for the club against Bristol City on 13 February 2022.
 In May 2022 while on international duty, Christie revealed that he was now a free agent as he would not be signing a new contract at Fulham following the end of his contract, he also confirmed that he had interest from clubs outside of England interested in him.

 Hull City

 On 26 August 2022, Christie moved on a free transfer to Championship club Hull City.
+On 19 May 2024, the club announced he would be released in the summer when his contract expired.

+Swansea City

+On 1 November 2024, Christie joined joined EFL Championship side Swansea City on a free contract until the end of the 2024-2025 season.

+Bolton Wanderers

+On 1 September 2025, Christie joined League One side Bolton Wanderers on a free contract until the end of the 2025–26 season, with the option of a further year.